Derpy God (2022, Dull Dude Limited)

 Years before Moshi Monsters and Club Penguin (ok, not before Habbo!), we at Bloc & Diesel created a kids virtual world, packed with games and hundreds of ways to customise your character and virtual room.
-I personally created more than 10 games and rooms for the site, which was instrumental in honing my skills.
+I personally created more than 10 games and rooms for the site, which was instrumental in honing my skills as a game designer and developer.
 Sadly it's no longer online, except in my heart.
 (Programming, Game Design)

 ©Diesel.
 Art by John Denton, Eelus, Liam Owen, Iain Lobb.

 (2008, Bloc / BBC)

 Off-the-wall interactive experience to go with the bonkers TV show.
 Built with Flash and PaperVision.
 (Programming, Interaction Design)

 ©BBC.
 Art by Matt Allan, John Denton.

 Fun sandbox with 2D physics.
 Sadly no longer online.
 (Programming, Interaction Design)

 (2005, Bloc / Sony)